-I. Executive Summary
+1. Executive Summary

-November 20, 2020 marks World Children's Day as well as the 31st anniversary of the signing into force of the United Nations Convention on the Rights of the Child.
-31 years ago, the world's leaders in human rights made a commitment to promote and protect the inalienable rights of children, one of the largest and most vulnerable global communities.
-Such rights recognize that children are inherently deserving of every aspect of human dignity in all spheres of influence, in all countries, regardless of context.
+November 20, 2022 marks World Children's Day as well as the 33rd anniversary of the signing into force of the United Nations Convention on the Rights of the Child (CRC).
+33 years ago, the world's leaders in human rights made a commitment to promote and protect the inalienable rights of children, one of the largest and most vulnerable global communities.
+Such rights recognize that children are inherently deserving of every aspect of human dignity in all spheres of influence and in all countries, regardless of context.

-Despite taking steps within the past decades to eradicate poverty, eliminate trafficking, and expand health care to include all segments of the child population, China's policies have made it increasingly aware that these improvements in child rights do not equally extend to members of ethnic and religious minority child groups, which are more likely to fall into poverty, experience higher mortality rates and less access to health care, and are denied educational rights and equality.2 Moreover, the government of China has opted to favor some rights while disregarding other fundamental rights such as those listed in articles 14 and 29 of the Convention of the Rights of the Child.
+Despite taking steps within the past decades to eradicate poverty among, eliminate trafficking of, and expand health care to all segments of the child population, the People's Republic of China's (PRC) policies have made it increasingly evident that these improvements in child rights do not equitably extend to members of ethnic and religious minority child groups, which are more likely to fall into poverty, experience higher mortality rates and less access to health care, and are denied educational rights and equality.
+Moreover, the government of China has opted to guarantee some rights while completely withholding other fundamental rights such as those listed in articles 14 and 29 of the CRC.
 In practice, China has denied the inherent right of the child to freedom of religion or belief.

-The following shadow complaint comprehensively explains the ways in which Christian, Uyghur, Falun Gong, and Tibetan Buddhist children have been persecuted for their families' and their own religious or spiritual affiliations, in contravention of numerous articles of the Convention on the Rights of the Child, which China is signatory to.
-In addition to including statistics and reports by human rights and religious freedom organizations and news sources, this complaint will highlight the testimonies and personal stories of individuals who have survived religious persecution as children in the People's Republic of China and who now bravely recount their stories as adults.
+The following shadow complaint comprehensively explains the ways in which the Chinese state has persecuted Christian, Uyghur, Falun Gong, and Tibetan Buddhist children for their families' or their personal religious or spiritual affiliations.
+This persecution categorically and demonstrably contravenes numerous stipulations included in the CRC and other international conventions to which China is signatory.
+In addition to including statistics and reports by human rights and religious freedom organizations and news sources, this complaint will highlight public stories of individuals who have suffered yet resiliently survived religious persecution as children in the PRC.

-In 2012, China celebrated the 20th anniversary of its ratification of the Convention on the Rights of the Child.
-State Councilor and Chair of the National Working Committee for Children and Women, Liu Yan Dong, stated:
+In 2012, China celebrated the 20th anniversary of its ratification of the CRC.
+State Councilor and Chair of the National Working Committee for Children and Women (NWCCW), Liu Yan Dong, stated:

-"During the 20 years since China ratified the CRC, the work for China's children has made historic achievements, and China has basically achieved the United Nations Millennium Development Goals as well as the goals of the UN General Assembly Special Session on Children.
-On behalf of the Government of China, I would like to express sincere thanks to UNICEF and all the other international organizations and friends who care and support China's children."3
+"During the 20 years since China ratified the CRC, the work for China's children has made historic achievements, and China has basically achieved the United Nations Millennium Development Goals as well as the goals of the UN General Assembly (UNGA) Special Session on Children.
+On behalf of the Government of China, I would like to express sincere thanks to UNICEF and all the other international organizations and friends who care and support China's children."